Jiboxiake/gfe_driver_sigmod2025/README.md

 ```
 For our paper, we did not separately conduct Graphalytics-only experiments but include them as part of the concurrent read-write experiments.

 - **Concurrent mixed read-write**: execute the updates experiment and concurrently run graph analytics.
 We currently support concurrent graph topology scan, graph property scan, BFS, and PageRank.
-We subsitute CDLP and WCC with graph topology scan and property scan.
+We subsitute CDLP and WCC with 1-hop and 2-hop neighbors.
 For example, to execute updates from logs and concurrently run PageRank, run:

 ```
 ./gfe_driver -G /path/to/input/graph.properties  -R 3 -u --log /path/to/updates.graphlog -l <system_to_evaluate> -w <num_threads> -r <num_reader_threads> --blacklist sssp,cdlp,bfs,wcc,lcc --mixed_workload true